shanebersiek/iOSI-precourse-onboarding/week-05/labs/foundation-classes-lab/README.md

 ## Exercise

-In this exercise, we will practice reading files using `NSBundle` and working with dates and time.
+In this exercise, we will practice reading files using `Bundle` and working with dates and time.

 ### Requirements